The Poisson saturation of coregular submanifolds: The saturation of a coregular submanifold

-In this section, we discuss the saturation of submanifolds $X$ in a Poisson manifold $(M,\pi)$.
-Our aim is to give sufficient conditions on $X$ that ensure smoothness of its saturation locally around $X$.
-We introduce a class of submanifolds $X\subset (M,\pi)$, which we call \emph{regular}, and we show that such a submanifold $X$ has a neighborhood $U$ in $M$ such that the saturation of $X$ in $(U,\pi|_{U})$ is an embedded Poisson submanifold.
+In this section, we discuss the saturation of embedded submanifolds $X$ in a Poisson manifold $(M,\pi)$.
+Our aim is to give sufficient conditions on $X$ that ensure smoothness of its saturation in a neighborhood of $X$.
+We introduce the class of \emph{coregular} submanifolds $X\subset (M,\pi)$, and we show that such a submanifold $X$ has a neighborhood $U$ in $M$ such that the saturation of $X$ in $(U,\pi|_{U})$ is an embedded Poisson submanifold.

 \begin{defi} The \textbf{saturation} of a submanifold $X$ of a Poisson manifold $(M,\pi)$ is the union of all the leaves of $(M,\pi)$ that intersect $X$.
 We denote the saturation of $X$ by $Sat(X)$. \end{defi}